kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0014 Rules implementing the equal access to justice act of 1980.md

 \(b\) If the FAA's counsel and the applicant believe that the issues in the fee application can be settled, they may jointly file a statement of their intent to negotiate a settlement.
 The filing of this statement shall extend the time for filing an answer for an additional 30 days, and further extensions may be granted by the ALJ or adjudicative officer upon request by the FAA's counsel and the applicant.

 \(c\) The answer shall explain in detail any objections to the award requested and identify the facts relied on in support of agency counsel's position.
-If the answer is based on any alleged facts not already in the record of the proceeding, agency counsel shall include with the answer either supporting affidavits or a request for further proceedings under §14.26.
+If the answer is based on any alleged facts not already in the record of the proceeding, agency counsel shall include with the answer either supporting affidavits or a request for further proceedings under [[Volume 1/B Procedural rules/0014 Rules implementing the equal access to justice act of 1980.md#§14.26   Further proceedings.|§14.26]].

 \[54 FR 46199, Nov.
 1, 1989, as amended by Amdt.
 14-03, 64 FR 32936, June 18, 1999\]

 ### §14.23   Reply.

 Within 15 days after service of an answer, the applicant may file a reply.
-If the reply is based on any alleged facts not already in the record of the proceeding, the applicant shall include with the reply either supporting affidavits or a request for further proceedings under §14.26.
+If the reply is based on any alleged facts not already in the record of the proceeding, the applicant shall include with the reply either supporting affidavits or a request for further proceedings under [[Volume 1/B Procedural rules/0014 Rules implementing the equal access to justice act of 1980.md#§14.26   Further proceedings.|§14.26]].

 ### §14.24   Comments by other parties.